 First year chemistry course for science majors.
 Topics include atomic structure, quantum mechanics, electron configuration, chemical bonding, molecular geometry, the periodic table, classifications of matter, stoichiometry, reactions in solution, gases, and thermochemistry.
 First half of sequence with Chemistry 111.
-Prerequisite: One year of high school chemistry or Chemistry 101 or Earth Science 110.
+Prerequisite: One year of high school chemistry with a grade of C or better or Chemistry 101 or Earth Science 110.
 Laboratory included.